 I’m Dorothy Gundy.

-Dorothy Gundy reported on this story for Learning English.
-Caty Weaver was the editor.
+Dorothy Gundy wrote on this story for Learning English.

 Words in This Story